What Is Crawl Budget & How to Optimise It For SEO

 External Factors Influencing Crawl Budget

-Crawl budget optimization isn’t entirely in the hands of the website owner.
+Crawl budget optimisation isn’t entirely in the hands of the website owner.

 Understanding how elements like backlinks, social signals, and domain authority impact crawl behaviour can help guide strategies to ensure efficient use of crawl budget.